tylerfreckmann/scoring-container-training/README.md

 ![gcp-cred3](img/cred3.PNG)

 Put the key in your cloud-user `~/thursday/` directory.
 The CLI will need this key.
+Copy it's name to a notepad or textfile for future reference.

 ### 0.5 Configure CLI properties